pulumi/docs/reference/pkg/nodejs/@pulumi/azure/containerservice/index.md

 ```

-Unique name of the Agent Pool Profile in the context of the Subscription and Resource Group.
+The name of the AKS Managed Cluster instance to create.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/containerservice/kubernetesCluster.ts#L244">property networkProfile</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/containerservice/kubernetesCluster.ts#L259">property networkProfile</a>
 </h3>

 ```typescript